-Is an introduction of selected operations research techniques useful in the analysis of managerial problem situations, the design of new and improved systems, and the implementation of results in order to achieve desired system performance.
+This course is an introduction to selected operations research techniques useful in the analysis of managerial problem situations, the design of new and improved systems, and the implementation of results in order to achieve desired system performance.
 The course emphases problem recognition, problem formulation, selection of proper techniques, problem solutions, and evaluation of results.
 Course topics are as follows: Linear Programming, Short-term and Long-term Forecasting, Decision Theory, Queuing Theory, Analytical Hierarchy Process, PERT/CPM, Economic Order Quantity, Economic Production Lot Size, and Simulation.
-Prerequisite: Analytical Decision Making in Business II (BMDS 3371), and Business Research and Analysis (BMDS 6340).
+Prerequisites: Analytical Decision Making in Business II (BMDS 3371), and Business Research and Analysis (BMGT 6340).
 Same as BMGT 6380.
 (Fall, Spring, Summer)